 - improperly stored, maintained or used.

 - If a sample of the Goods has been provided by the Seller to the Buyer prior to the placing of an Order, provided that the Goods delivered are equal to the sample the Buyer shall take the Goods at his own risk as to the quality condition or sufficiency for any purpose and with all faults and imperfections.

-- The Unwanted Goods shall be subject to a handling charge to be confirmed by the Seller at the time of the acceptance (if any) referred to in clause 9.7.1;
+- the Unwanted Goods shall be subject to a handling charge to be confirmed by the Seller at the time of the acceptance (if any) referred to in clause 8.7.1; and

 The LED Warranty will not be valid if:

-- there has been any modifications or changes to the LED Products or part thereof;
+- there have been any modifications or changes to the LED products or part thereof;

-- The Buyer has no proof of purchase and/or proof that the original installation the LED Product was made by a qualified electrician, in accordance to UK and EU standards.
+- the Buyer has no proof of purchase and/or proof that the original installation the LED product was made by a qualified electrician, in accordance with UK and EU standards.

 - The Buyer shall indemnify and hold the Seller harmless against any claim by or loss or damage to any person or property directly or indirectly occasioned by or arising from the use or operation of any of the Goods otherwise than in accordance with the Seller’s operating instructions or the instructions of the manufacturer of the Goods.
 This indemnity shall extend to any costs and expenses incurred by the Seller and shall continue in force notwithstanding the termination of the Contract and the sale and purchase arrangements between the Buyer and the Seller.

 - The Buyer undertakes to ensure compliance by his employees, servants or agents with any safety precautions or instructions for safe handling of the Goods given by the Seller.